emilyzohar/visualization/03_instructional_team/markdown_slides/01_course_intro.md

     No, the 3D effect makes the message unclear

     - Consider factors such as colour, size, use of images.
 Is this a ‘good’ data visualization?
 Why or why not?
-    It is not a good visualization, the graphic is hard to read and it is not possible to parse the information
+    It is not a good visualization, the graphic is hard to read and it is not possible to parse the information.

 ---